CarlCochet/EloChess/README.md

 ...

-To sum this up, just put the elos in the order of the apparition of the players in the .pgn file.
+To sum this up, just put in the .elo file the elos in the order of the apparition of the players in the .pgn file.